Production function estimation using subjective expectations data: Monte Carlo Simulations

-Third, when optimization error affects material inputs, all estimators except NPR deteriorate.
-The LP estimator is vulnerable both to errors in labor and investment simultaneously (second panel), and labor and materials simultaneously (third panel).
-While ACF appears robust to errors in investment (if one ignores implausible estimates), it is compromised by errors in materials which violate the monotonicity condition ACF require between material input choices and productivity.
-This is compounded further when optimization errors to labor, investment and materials occur simultaneously, as shown in the final panel.
-In contrast to the other estimators, the NPR estimates remain both consistent and accurate throughout, although optimization error in materials reduces the precision of the NPR estimates, particularly for the capital coefficient.\footnote{ Despite not relying on material input data, NPR is affected by materials optimization error because of the assumption of Leontief production.
+In contrast to the other estimators, the NPR estimates remain accurate throughout, although optimization error in materials reduces the precision of the NPR estimates, particularly for the capital coefficient.\footnote{ Despite not relying on material input data, NPR is affected by materials optimization error because of the assumption of Leontief production.
 When material optimization error is negative, the Leontief assumption means output will be determined by sub-optimally low materials and hence the specification of output as a function of labor and capital will be incorrect.} This is a clear demonstration of the observation made in subsection \ref{subsect:methodcomp} that NPR is robust to optimization error in inputs, whereas the other proxy variable estimators are not.

+The results of Table \ref{tab:mcrun_summtab} demonstrate the robustness of NPR to optimization error in contemporaneous firm decisions.
+Since NPR does not rely on any assumptions related to such decisions, unlike the other proxy variable estimators, this could be regarded as somewhat unsurprising.
+We now turn to tests of the NPR estimator relating to measurement error in expectations and to bias in expected productivity which, as discussed in Sections \ref{subsect:measurement_error} and \ref{subsect:method_bias} could be problematic for NPR.